 Particularly, the characterisation of ecosystem function, its heterogeneity or diversity, based on the EBVs framework concept, may provide unique information e.g. when compared to existing (taxonomic/structural) ecological maps.
 This effort could be used to inform conservation initiatives such as the International Union for Conservation of Nature (IUCN) Red List of Ecosystems or to report progress towards the Convention on Biological Diversity (CBD) Aichi Targets.
 Furthermore, it could provide critical information on species habitats and ecosystem services.

-This workshop aims at contributing towards setting up protocols and workflows for deriving EBVs related to ecosystem functioning, thus filling a present research gap.
-It will join an interdisciplinary group of internationally leading researchers from several institutions from Germany, United States of America, The Netherlands, Switzerland, Spain, Portugal, Italy and France.
+This workshop aimed at contributing towards setting up protocols and workflows for deriving EBVs related to ecosystem functioning, thus filling a present research gap.
+It joined an interdisciplinary group of internationally leading researchers from several institutions from Germany, United States of America, The Netherlands, Switzerland, Spain, Portugal, Italy and France.
 The expertise of this group ranges from remote sensing to ecology, with a focus on functional traits and ecosystem functioning characterization.
 This initiative may serve as a stepping stone on the actual development of globally valid EBVs at a critical time when it is necessary to move away from concept definition towards actual implementation of functioning EBVs, useful for reporting global biodiversity change.